Bruno Peres: Loan to São Paulo

 On 6 July 2018, Bruno Peres signed with São Paulo on loan from Roma until 31 December 2019.

 Loan to Sport Recife

 On 26 September 2019, Bruno Peres joined Série B club Sport Recife on loan until 31 December 2019.

 Transfer to Trabzonspor

 In May 2021, Bruno Peres joined Turkish side Trabzonspor on a free transfer, signing a three-year deal valid till 31 May 2024.
 On April 27, 2023, the club said it had mutually terminated the contract with the player.

 Style of play

-Peres is a right-sided player with exceptional acceleration, pace, notable dribbling skills, and a good shot from distance; an offensive-minded defender, he is capable of playing anywhere along the right flank and has been used as a full-back, as a wing-back, and as a wide midfielder.
-In 2015–16, Peres was the defender that completed the most dribbles (83) and shots on target (15) across Europe's top five leagues.
-He is also known for his desirable attributes in the popular video game franchise FIFA, possessing powerful long shots and explosive pace statistics.
+Peres is a right-sided player known for his acceleration, pace, dribbling ability, and long-range shooting.
+Primarily an attacking full-back, he has also been deployed as a wing-back and wide midfielder.
+During the 2015–16 season, he completed the most dribbles (83) and recorded the most shots on target (15) among defenders in Europe's top five leagues.
+He has also been noted for his high pace and long-shot ratings in the FIFA video game series.